Weather radio: United States

 NOAA Weather Radio (NWR; also known as NOAA Weather Radio All Hazards) is an automated 24-hour network of more than 1,000 radio stations in the United States that broadcast weather information directly from a nearby National Weather Service office.
-A complete broadcast cycle lasts about 3 to 8 minutes long, featuring weather forecasts and local observations, but is interrupted when severe weather advisories, warnings, or watches are issued.
-It occasionally broadcasts other non-weather related events such as national security statements, natural disaster information, environmental and public safety statements (such as an AMBER Alert) sourced from the Federal Communications Commission's (FCC) Emergency Alert System.
-Weather Underground discontinued live streams of NWR broadcasts in 2017.
+A complete broadcast cycle is about 3 to 8 minutes long and consists of weather forecasts and local observations.
+Normal broadcast cycles are interrupted when severe weather advisories, warnings, or watches are issued.
+NOAA Weather Radio occasionally broadcasts other non-weather related events such as national security statements, natural disaster information, environmental and public safety statements (such as an Amber alert) sourced from the Federal Communications Commission's (FCC) Emergency Alert System.

 Canada

-In Canada, Weatheradio Canada transmits in both official languages (English and French) from 230 sites across Canada.
+In Canada, Weatheradio Canada transmits in both official languages (English and French) from 234 sites across Canada.
 The Canadian broadcast cycle features the forecast for the forecast region where the transmitter is located, as well as any neighbouring forecast regions there may be.
 It also includes the current conditions for local cities, towns, airports or military bases and the air quality forecast is the last part of the cycle before it switches to the other language to repeat the cycle in either English or French.
 Weatheradio Canada does not currently broadcast any non-weather-related events, such as an Amber alert or Fire warning, though these types of events are "for possible future implementation".